 - Monitoring systems of record to update user profiles and automatically requesting matching changes to identities and access rights.

 - A portal where users may requests changes to identities and access rights, with advanced search and access controls.

 - Workflow to route change requests to authorizers and implementers.

-- Analytics, including risk scores deviation from role and violation of SoD.
+- Analytics, including risk scores and SoD.

 Hitachi ID Identity Manager includes the following additional features, at no extra charge:

 -- Periodic review and cleanup of security entitlements.

 - Delegating review of access rights, policy configuration and identity attributes to business stake-holders.

 - Engagement with managers, resource owners and policy owners.